Entrants’ Code of Ethics

 - The OSPAs judging panel are responsible for awarding the winners of each category.
 Their decision is final and no correspondence will be entered into.
 The decision of the judges must be respected and by entering the OSPAs entrants accept this condition.

-- All entries to the 2021 India OSPAs must be received before the deadline of the 10th December 2021.
+- All entries to the India OSPAs must be received before the deadline.
 Entries received after this time may be disqualified.

 - Please note that we do not anonymise the entries anymore.
 Our experience has led us to let the judges see the entry in full so that they can help ensure that no OSPA is awarded to anyone disreputable.
 That stated, please be assured that judges will mark the entry based only on the information that has been provided.
 By limiting the entry to short text based answers the OSPAs aims to create a level playing field where small and large companies can compete fairly.
 Moreover, we have found that long answers are not necessarily good ones and being required to think about and focus on the information most relevant to the judges can be helpful; it is quality not quantity that we value.